Skip to content

 image-20250923-134627

-• Under Horizontal alignment, choose Center relative to Page.
+• Under Horizontal alignment, choose Centered relative to Page.

 972c9ba4-995c-4f10-b8b1-2112374f26fa